mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/dtmf.md

 Dual Tone Multi Frequency (DTMF), is a form of signalling used by phone systems to transmit the digits `0-9` and the `*` and `#` characters.
 Typically a caller presses these buttons on their telephone keypad and the phone then generates a tone made up of two frequencies played simultaneously (hence Dual Tone).

 DTMF is used both for dialing a destination on a landline telephone and also for signalling to the remote end once a call is answered.
 Typically this is used to implement an Interactive Voice Response (IVR) system, or to enter information like a PIN number or conference call pin.
-The Nexmo Voice API supports both collecting information from callers using the `input` action in an NCCO as well as sending DTMF tones within a call.
+The Vonage Voice API supports both collecting information from callers using the `input` action in an NCCO as well as sending DTMF tones within a call.

 ## Collecting Input

 You can collect input from your caller by using the `input` action within your NCCO.
 You can collect a specific number of digits, set a timeout value or wait until the user has pressed the `#` key before continuing (see the [input action](/voice/voice-api/ncco-reference#input)).
-Once the action is complete, Nexmo will send a webhook to your `event_url` containing the keys that were pressed.
-If you return a new NCCO in response to this event Nexmo will replace the existing NCCO, ignoring any actions defined after the `input`.
+Once the action is complete, Vonage will send a webhook to your `event_url` containing the keys that were pressed.
+If you return a new NCCO in response to this event Vonage will replace the existing NCCO, ignoring any actions defined after the `input`.

 ### NCCO Example